Here are the most infuriating details of Amazon’s HQ2 deals

-When the biggest retailer in the world announces the location of its massively-anticipated new headquarters, the news is bound to cause tremors.
+When the biggest retailer in the world announces the location of its massively anticipated new headquarters, the news is bound to cause tremors.
 And so it was this morning with Amazon’s decision to set up massive new operations in New York City and in Crystal City, Virginia, as well as a slightly smaller office in Nashville, Tennessee.

 It dominated the headlines, the sheer enormity of the initiative almost too stunning to comprehend–a small city’s worth of new jobs (at least 20,000 per city) and a small country’s worth of tax incentives (at least $2.4 billion).
 It also generated a tidal wave of vitriol.
 Once some of the details of the three deals started to emerge, the sheer scale of the handouts to Amazon outraged critics on the left and right.